 When I originally started photographing war graves and monuments it was very much a hit and miss thing.
-There is no real list of what is out there and often you have to troll through webpages and books in the hope that you may just find something.
+There is no real list of what is out there and often you have to troll through webpages and books in the hope that you may just find something and then create your own list.
 The World War 1 Memorial in Kingston Frost Park is one of those that I found by looking at my streetfinder with a MK1 eyeball.

 There is no real context as to how or why this memorial ended up in Brixton, but the park is a pretty place and I remember as a young boy going along the paths and just enjoying an untouched piece of nature.
 I don’t recall seeing the memorial though, but maybe I was not really tuned to finding things like that.